 How to Transfer Photos from iPhone to Flash Drive

 iPhone has aroused users' interest in photography with smartphones.
 However, the limited storage limits users to taking and storing photos as many as they like.
-It's a good idea to transfer photos from iPhone to Flash Drive, USB Memory Stick, Thumb Drive, Jump Drive or Pendrive.
+It's a good idea to transfer photos from iPhone to an external hard drive such as Flash Drive, USB Memory Stick, Thumb Drive, Jump Drive or Pendrive.

 Don't Miss Out: